 - Application view: applications, business logic, user interfaces.

-- Process view: systems, processes and components.
+- Systems view: operations, resources, processes and services.

-When views are combined with model layers, the corresponding workshops keep their identity across layers, even if the focus is modified: e.g, agents remain active physical objects from requirements to deployment, whatever their implementation, or messages are symbolic objects independently of supporting communication mechanisms.
+When views are combined with layers, the corresponding workshops keep their identity across layers, even if the focus is modified: e.g, agents remain active physical objects from requirements to deployment, whatever their implementation, or messages are symbolic objects independently of supporting communication mechanisms.

 Customized tools, e.g UML diagrams, can be used to define work units, e.g requirements capture (use case and activity diagrams), use case realization (sequence and class diagrams), etc.